Last Updated on

 Adjust Your Posture

 In the later stage of pregnancy, a drooping spine will worsen the pain in your ribs.
 Keep your body upright and lean back while sitting and walking to prevent muscular tension in your rib cage.
-Sleeping to the painful side can provide temporary relief.
+Sleeping towards the painful side can provide temporary relief.

 Use Exercise Balls